 I was in the 5th grade when it happened.
 I noticed the rash in the bath at home.
 I don’t remember how quickly the shift from “not that sick” to “nearly dying” happened or how long I was sick.
 I remember lying on the sofa in front of TV (no remote, black and white) drifting in and out while Mom was at work.
 I lost 40 lbs.
 I remember Mom telling me if I didn’t eat they’d take me to the hospital and stick a needle in my arm.
 For a long time I remembered the weird hallucinations I had, and the delirious nonsensical conversation I was told about later, but those are lost to me now.
 I remember my hair falling out like a cancer patient, but only about half of it.
 Some of it never came back.
-I wore my hair in braids and they were never as thick again.
+I wore my hair in braids back then and they were never as thick again.
 No one else in my class got it.
-I ate a lot after I got well and became chubby for a few couple of years afterward.
+I’m guessing they were all vaccinated.
+I ate a lot after I got well and became chubby for a couple of years afterward.

 Shortly before I had my first child, I read an article about an unvaccinated farmer who contracted Polio when his daughter was vaccinated.
 When I took my son in to the pediatrician to get his Polio vaccination, I asked the Dr to vaccinate me as well.
-I told him about the article and about getting the measles after missing that vaccine.
+I told him about the article, and about getting the measles after missing that vaccine.
 He laughed and gave us both the drops.
 I didn’t mind the laugh.
 I wasn’t going to get Polio from taking care of my child and that’s all that mattered to me.
-They don’t give Polio drops in the US anymore.
-This article from the CDC explains that the liquid drops vaccine can lead to what happened to the farmer and that’s why those drops are no longer allowed in the US.
+We don’t give Polio drops in the US anymore.
+This article from the CDC explains that the liquid drops Polio vaccine can lead to what happened to the farmer in the article and that’s why those drops are no longer allowed in the US.

-Catching the measles isn’t quite straightforward.
-There are some after effects.
-I wonder sometimes what new research could mean diagnostically to my health in the future, so I try to keep up with it, but I don’t dwell on it.
+In high school chemistry, the professor told us to look around the room at each other, then said “Before vaccines, all but two of you would be dead.”
+I was already a believer by then, with personal experience to what missing mine almost meant to me.
 From time to time, when someone teases me about being distractible or forgetful, I wonder if I did experience some brain damage.
 I don’t really remember if people started teasing me about my distractibility before that illness, and no one else does either.
 In some respects it doesn’t matter.
 This is the one life I have and it’s had some pretty awesome moments that I’m grateful for.